 1. Hidden Hills Wanagiri

 This is the most beautiful mountain range in the Munduk region.
-It offers a beautiful view of the Twin Lake.
-Along the road, you will see many places to take pictures such as bridges, Bali swings and the nests.
-Overlooking the Wanagiri hills is free, but if you would like to make use the specially crafted photo platforms, you will pay between 40,000 IDR to 60,000 IDR per person.
+It offers a beautiful view of Twin Lake.
+Along the road, you will see many places to take pictures such as bridges, Bali swings and nests.
+Overlooking the Wanagiri hills is free, but if you would like to make use of the specially crafted photo platforms, you will pay between 40,000 IDR to 60,000 IDR per person.

 2. Bali Handara Gate

 The Bali Hamdara Gate is located on the main road up the Munduk region and is an extremely popular tourist attraction in Indonesia.
-Believe it or not, but these gates are the entrance to a golf course that is located in the mountains of Bali.
+Believe it or not, these gates are the entrance to a golf course that is located in the mountains of Bali.
 These gates are built in a traditional Hindu gate style that traditionally symbolises the entrance of the outer world into the temple.
 The Bali Handara Gate isn’t as popular as Penataran Lempuyang Gate, but it’s a close second and good if you want to avoid crowds

 ➳ Tip: The Bali Handara Gate can still get busy.
 The best will be to get here as early as possible to beat the heat and the crowd.
 You will have to pay a 50,000 IDR entrance fee per person and then you have 5 minutes per person to take pictures.
-We recommend if you do go there during midday or in the afternoon take sunscreen, water and umbrella to stay safe from the sun.
+We recommend if you do go there during midday or in the afternoon take sunscreen, water and an umbrella to stay safe from the sun.

 3. Ulun Danu Beratan Temple